Reading Time: 9 minutes

 In many situations it’s harder for an in-house team to say “no” to new feature requests.
 Vendors don’t have this problem.
 They’re much better at saying “no,” or perhaps more frequently, “Sure, we can do that, and this is what it will cost you.”

 It’s not that vendor-managed projects are immune from cost overruns or scope changes.
 It’s that vendors like us have the experience to manage these changes effectively, saving you money over the course of the project.
+If you are looking to move to the cloud, to lower costs, select am experienced cloud consulting firm.

 10. Improve Compliance by Outsourcing to a Firm that Understands Your Industry